oda404/memduino/README.md

-# MemDuino
+# memDuino
 Display your computer's RAM usage on a 7 segment 4 digit display connected to an Arduino.<br>

 ## Setup
-- Keep in mind that currently MemDuino only works on Linux
+- For now memDuino needs to be compiled from source.
 - To get this working you will probably need to fiddle with the pin defines in the arduino sketch and change the deviceName in src/c/main.c (by default ttyUSB0) to fit your situation.